 1. Eyesight, safety and codes

-- Eyesight: pupils must be able to read a number plate from the prescribed distance
+- Eyesight: according to the DSA driving test syllabus, pupils must be able to read a number plate from the prescribed distance

 - Vehicle safety: pupils must be able to demonstrate how to check the condition and safety of a number of the car's component